KNG-Dev/Portfolio/README.md

 </p>

 <p align="center">
 	Easy and convenient way to store your favorite recipes.
-Share these with your friends!
+Share these with your friends and family and compare to which has the best recipe!
 </p>
 <p align="center">
 	<code>XCode</code>